ryguy8803/cse351/lesson_05/canvas/prepare.md

-# Lesson 5: Python Processes
+f# Lesson 5: Python Processes

 **Reading is key to doing well in this course.
 You will be required to read the provided preparation material each lesson.
 Take your time and read the material more than once if you don't understand it the first time.**